 • You can also check whether the password reset plug-in has been installed using the methods provided in 1.

-• If the installation failed, check whether the installation environment meets requirements and install the plug-in again.
+• If the installation failed, check that the installation environment meets requirements and install the plug-in again.

-5. Modify the file permission of the password reset plug-in.
+5. Modify the file permissions of the password reset plug-in.

 chmod 700 /CloudrResetPwdAgent/bin/cloudResetPwdAgent.script